jutkko/copy-pasta/README.md

 might want to pass the `endpoint` and `location` of your S3 backend implementation when you target.

+If you are interested in using another storage solution, please let me know is the issues page and we get the conversation started.

 # Uninstall
 It depends on how you installed the binary.
 If by go, you should remove both the `copy-pasta` repo and the binary